tomchoi91/SEM-Poster-Presentation/README.md

 substantially under misspecification.
 It also should be sensitive to model misspecification, but not to types of models.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Recently, however, many fit indices are found not only to be sensitive to model misspecification
-(desirable), but also be sensitive to other modeling conditions such as types of model (e.g., CFA, SR, or LGM; undesirable), model complexity, and sample sizes, thus invalidating the previously proposed cutoff criteria.
+Recently, however, many fit indices are found not only to be sensitive to model misspecification (desirable), but also be sensitive to other modeling conditions such as types of model (e.g., CFA, SR, or LGM; undesirable), model complexity, and sample sizes, thus invalidating the previously proposed cutoff criteria.
 Therefore, this study revisits the notion of so-called global cutoff for model fit indices and examine the performance of those indices while considering relevant factors.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The results were consistent with the findings from Fan & Sivo (2007) to the some degrees, but did not perfectly replicate them.
+The results were consistent with the findings from Fan & Sivo (2007) to the some degrees, but did not perfectly replicate them.
 Implications and Limitations are discussed at the end.